Lightning-AI/pytorch-lightning/docs/source/accelerators/gpu.rst

     python -m bagua.distributed.launch --nproc_per_node=8 --nnodes=2 --node_rank=1 --master_addr=hostname1 --master_port=port1 train.py

-If the ssh service is available with passwordless login on each node, we can launch the distributed job on a single node with a similar syntax as ``mpirun``.
+If the ssh service is available with passwordless login on each node, you can launch the distributed job on a single node with ``baguarun`` which has a similar syntax as ``mpirun``.
+When staring the job, ``baguarun`` will automatically spawn new processes on each of your training node provided by ``--host_list`` option and each node in it is described as an ip address followed by a ssh port.

 .. code-block:: bash

-    # start training on two nodes (node1 and node2), 8 GPUs per node
+    # Run on node1 (or node2) to start training on two nodes (node1 and node2), 8 GPUs per node
     baguarun --host_list hostname1:ssh_port1,hostname2:ssh_port2 --nproc_per_node=8 --master_port=port1 train.py

 .. note:: You can also start training in the same way as Distributed Data Parallel.
 However, system optimizations like
     `Bagua-Net <https://tutorials.baguasys.com/more-optimizations/bagua-net>`_ and
-    `Performance autotuning <https://tutorials.baguasys.com/performance-autotuning/>`_ can only be enabled through bagua built-in launching utilities.
+    `Performance autotuning <https://tutorials.baguasys.com/performance-autotuning/>`_ can only be enabled through bagua launcher.
 It is worth noting that with ``Bagua-Net``, Distributed Data Parallel can also achieve better performance without modifying the training script.